appbaseio/Docs/content/docs/ai/ai-answer/querying.md

 ---
-title: 'Querying data with AI Answer'
+title: 'Querying AI Answer'
-meta_title: 'Querying data with AI Answer effectively | Introduction to ReactiveSearch'
+meta_title: 'Querying AI Answer effectively | Introduction to ReactiveSearch'
 meta_description: 'Learn how to query data with ReactiveSearch in various ways and use it with AI Answer'
 keywords:
     - concepts